-Supporting employees Managing work-related stress
+Supporting workers Managing work-related stress

 Talking about work-related stress